 One way to get to the real story is to follow listed companies that are tied to the Australian housing market.

-If housing is indeed being stretched, then the first signs of stress will show in these companies as softening demand.
+If housing is indeed stretched, then the first signs of stress could show in these companies as softening demand.
 And that softening demand will show up in the company price chart.
-Guaranteed!

 It’s our job here to give you the updates on these listed companies.

 The latest news on the Australian Housing Market

 At Markets & Money we keep a close eye on these indicators.

 And we will let you know exactly what the outlook is for the Aussie housing market.

 With updates daily, we’ll always seek to give you the best information available, to make better-informed decisions.